Bed: Modern history

-In the 17th century, which has been called "the century of magnificent beds", the style a la duchesse, with tester and curtains only at the head, replaced the more enclosed beds in France, though they lasted much longer in England.
+In the 17th century, which has been called "the century of magnificent beds", the style à la duchesse, with tester and curtains only at the head, replaced the more enclosed beds in France, though they lasted much longer in England.
 Louis XIV had an enormous number of sumptuous beds, as many as 413 being described in the inventories of his palaces.
 Some of them had embroideries enriched with pearls, and figures on a silver or golden ground.
 The great bed at Versailles had crimson velvet curtains on which "The Triumph of Venus" was embroidered.
 So much gold was used that the velvet scarcely showed.

 In the 18th century feather pillows were first used as coverings in Germany, which in the fashions of the bed and the curious etiquette connected with the bedchamber followed France for the most part.
 The beds were a la duchesse, but in France itself there was great variety both of name and shape.
 The custom of the "bed of justice" upon which the king of France reclined when he was present in parliament, the princes being seated, the great officials standing, and the lesser officials kneeling, was held to denote the royal power even more than the throne.

 Louis XI is credited with its first use and the custom lasted until the end of the monarchy.
 In the chambre de parade, where the ceremonial bed was placed, certain persons, such as ambassadors or great lords, whom it was desired to honour, were received in a more intimate fashion than the crowd of courtiers.
 At Versailles women received their friends in their beds, both before and after childbirth, during periods of mourning, and even directly after marriage—in fact in any circumstances which were thought deserving of congratulation or condolence.
 During the 17th century this curious custom became general, perhaps to avoid the tiresome details of etiquette.
 Portable beds were used in high society in France until the end of the Ancien Régime.
 The earliest of which mention has been found belonged to Charles the Bold.
 They had curtains over a light framework, and were in their way as fine as the stationary beds.

 Iron beds appear in the 18th century; the advertisements declare them as free from the insects which sometimes infested wooden bedsteads.
 Elsewhere, there was also the closed bed with sliding or folding shutters, and in England—where beds were commonly quite simple in form—the four poster was the usual citizen's bed until the middle of the 19th century.